University of Sheffield

 **Why study this course?**

-- **Industrial placement year** - you have the option to either study abroad for a year or spend a year working in industry, gaining real-world experience and connections.
-Get inspiration from companies who join us on campus for employability fairs and networking sessions and from our students who have done placements at companies including Deloitte, The Walt Disney Company, and Samsung SDS Europe.
+- Industrial placement year: You have the option to either study abroad for a year or spend a year working in industry, gaining real-world experience and building a robust network.
+Be inspired by top companies who join us on campus for employability fairs and networking sessions, plus our very own students who have done placements with industry leaders including Deloitte, The Walt Disney Company, PayPal, and Samsung SDS Europe.

-- **Specialist teaching facilities** - you'll have access to the latest hardware, software and operating systems, plus high-spec graphics computers and a robotics arena in our dedicated computer labs in The Diamond.
+- Specialist teaching and facilities: You will have access to the latest hardware, software and operating systems, high-spec graphics computers, and a robotics arena in our dedicated computer labs.
+Plus, our lecturers are renowned computer scientists, and their research shapes our teaching.

 Tuition fees